Chimpanzee Tracking in Uganda

 Game viewing in Uganda’s savannah parks is best at the end of the dry seasons – February and March and September/early October – when wildlife is concentrated around water sources.
 Bird watching is fantastic all year round but is at its peak between November and April when migrant species are present.
 Even when considered the rainy season, April and May is a great time to visit Uganda and the Gorillas.
 The views are stunning, and it rains mostly in the afternoon for 1 hr and not tempering with activities.

 WHERE TO STAY

 Great accommodation choices are available for chimpanzee tracking journeys.
 Take a look!

 Ask an expert a question or request a trip quote

-Please make sure you have your facemask on when in contact with animals, especially the endangered creatures.
+Please make sure you have your facemask on when you go chimpanzee tracking in Uganda and get in contact with animals, especially the endangered creatures.
 Without a negative PCR Covid Test, you’ll not be allowed into the country.
 You’ll spend most of your time in open spaces away from human crowds, with that there’s minimal to no infections of the COVID virus.